-During the period under review, overall, Graeme Lowe Protein demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in section 1.1.4.
+During the period under review, overall, Graeme Lowe Protein demonstrated a good level of environmental and high level of administrative performance with the resource consents and the regional plan as defined in section 1.1.4.

-3.4.4 Recommendations from the 2018-2019 Annual Report
+3.4.4 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT monitoring of consented activities at the Graeme Lowe Protein Ltd site in the 2019-2020 period continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Graeme Lowe Protein Ltd site in the 2020-2021 period continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-These recommendations were implemented in the 2019-2020 monitoring period.
+These recommendations were implemented in the 2020-2021 monitoring period.

-3.4.5 Alterations to monitoring programme for 2020-2021
+3.4.5 Alterations to monitoring programme for 2021-2022